The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 Creator Bound Apprentice

-Paid apprenticeship track for photographers and videographers placed in real commercial work sourced from the KAF Foundation's network.
+Paid apprenticeship track for photographers and videographers placed in real commercial work sourced from The KAF Foundation's network.

 Photographers and videographers ready to work in professional, paid environments